-A weekend in Asheville is the perfect way to sample this hipster mountain town sitting squarely in the scenic Blue Ridge Mountains in western North Carolina.
+A weekend in Asheville is a wonderful way to sample this hipster mountain town that sits in the scenic Blue Ridge Mountains in western North Carolina.
 Asheville has embraced its reputation as “Paris of the South” since the early 1900s and is always a favorite stop on any North Carolina road trip.

 Weekend in Asheville

-Day 1: E-bike Tour + Drinks with a View
+Day 1: Take an E-bike Tour + Eating Adventures

 Head out on an e-bike tour.

-Our favorite activity during our time exploring Asheville was our three hour electric bike tour of Asheville with Flying Bikes.
-This was such a wonderful introduction to the city!
+Our favorite experience during our few days in Asheville was the three hour electric bike tour we took here with Flying Bikes.
+This was such an epic way to get a great overview of the area.

-Plus, we got the backstory on about the influence of the famous Vanderbilt family…and why Asheville still hosts the largest collection of art deco buildings in the U.S. today.
+Plus, we heard all about the influence of the famous Vanderbilt family…and why Asheville still hosts the largest collection of art deco buildings in the U.S. today.

 (Spoiler alert: Asheville hit hard during the 1929 Crash, shouldering the biggest debt burden in the country.
-In its effort to repay its debts for the next 50 years, it couldn’t afford to raze and rebuild.)
+In its effort to repay its debts for the next 50 years, it couldn’t afford to raze and rebuild…which is why there’s so much beautiful older architecture here!)

-Our e-bike tour of the city took us past the incredible Basilica of St. Lawrence (the largest unsupported dome in North America, by the way) and along a gorgeous dedicated bike trail by the river on the peaceful Reed Creek Greenway.
+On our tour, we saw the incredible Basilica of St. Lawrence (the largest unsupported dome in North America, by the way) and we meandered along a scenic and peaceful dedicated bike trail by the river on the beautiful Reed Creek Greenway.

 The guides were very safety focused and did plenty of practice instruction before heading out on city streets.
 I’d feel confident recommending this tour to anyone who hasn’t been on an electric bike before.